 Instead of staying full-time at a rehab center, you’ll get to stay at your home in or around Houston, TX.
 This can be nice if you have a home life that you want to be close to or if you have responsibilities that you need to take care of around treatment.

 You’ll attend treatment and therapy when you’re able to attend the rehab center.
-If you’re currently enrolled in school or have a full-time job this can make recovery from alcohol addiction much easier.
+If you’re currently enrolled in school or have a full-time job this can make recovery from substance misuse much easier.

 At an outpatient rehab center, you’ll still have access to many of the same types of programs and therapy that are available to inpatient care.
 This means you’ll get to attend individual and group counseling as well as any relapse prevention programs.

-Outpatient care in Houston, TX is typically much less expensive than inpatient treatment options.
+Outpatient services are typically much less expensive than inpatient treatment options.
 That’s because inpatient care is 24/7 and covers the cost of room and board.
-Outpatient services can get you the low-cost help you need for long-term sobriety at a lower cost than residential services.
+Outpatient rehabilitation can give you the help you need for long-term sobriety at a lower cost than residential services.

-Searching to find the right type of treatment for drug addiction can feel overwhelming and daunting.
+Searching to find the right type of treatment for drug and alcohol abuse can feel overwhelming and daunting.
 However, getting help is an important first step toward life in recovery.
 At LUNA Recovery Center, we can take the anguish out of searching for a treatment center.
 We can help you stay sober and beat the substance use disorder you’ve been fighting.

 Contact our outpatient alcohol and drug rehab center in Houston, Texas today.
 We will walk you through our treatment options and how they can help you overcome addiction once and for all.
 You can beat drug and alcohol addiction and we will be there to help each step of the way.
 Reach out to us to begin your journey to recovery.

 Dr. Allaire received his Bachelors of Science in Biology from the University of Houston, as Valedictorian of the College of Natural Sciences and Mathematics, and his Medical Doctorate from Baylor College of Medicine, where he served as Chief Resident.
 He is the medical monitor for the Physician Counseling Committee of the Harris County Medical Society and the Medical Director of Serenity House Detox.
 Dr. Allaire specializes in medically assisted detox cases, treating patients in recovery from addiction or other mental health disorders, the medical assessment and monitoring of patients with addictive disorders, medical care related to eating disorders and the medical treatment of patients with mental health conditions.